• Home

 Room Temperature

-Store cut bars in an airtight container at room temperature for up to 5 days.
-Layer them with parchment or wax paper between layers so they don’t stick together.
+Store cut bars in an air-tight container at room temperature for 5 days, layering parchment or wax paper between bars so they don’t stick.
+They hold up well and don’t get significantly softer over time.

 Refrigerator